swaroopar/inprogress-engineer/docs/java/async-servlets.md

 It's important to understand that the request servlet thread sends a callback method to asynchronous thread.
-The callback method which is on a different **master** thread is then called by asynchronous thread when the processing finishes and then the **master** thread creates another HTTP servlet container thread to send response back.
+The callback method which is on a different **master** thread is then called by asynchronous thread when the processing finishes and then the **master** thread places a task for the servlet thread pool to pickup the send response to the topic.

 :::info[No change for clients]
 There is no difference of the HTTP clients.
 The socket in which the request came in will remain connected.
-JVM won't close it until the response is written.
+It will remain connected until the timeout period.
 :::

 ## Non-Blocking IO